exeter-fp/poker-puzzle/Nick-Haskell/README.md

     best = find isJust options
 ```
-In this case it won't matter much if they were all evaluated eagerly as the implementations are trivial, but in the case were the evaluations were computationally expensive laziness provides a simple elegant implementation.
+In this case it won't matter much if they were all evaluated eagerly as the implementations are trivial, but in the case were the evaluations were computationally expensive, laziness provides a simple elegant implementation.

 ## Alternative Haskell implementations